secretstartups/handbook/readmes/wayne-haber/development-director-shadow-experiment.html.md

 ## Preparing for the program

-1. Slack me in `#wayne_shadow_program_experiment` to let me know a couple of days before your first shadow
+1. Slack me in `#wayne_shadow_program` to let me know a couple of days before your first shadow
 1. Schedule a coffee chat with me a couple of days before your first shadow (especially if we have not met previously)
 1. Plan to observe and ask questions
 1. Don't plan to do your normal amount of usual work.
 You should reduce your workload by at least 75% during the shadowing time period.